LixUb/All-In-One/README.md

 </p>

 ## 🎯 About
 KAVLO Smart Headband is an innovative solution developed for Samsung Solve for Tomorrow 2025.
-This project combines IoT and AI technology to monitor user fatigue levels through a smart headband device.
+This project combines IoT and AI technology to monitor user fatigue levels through a smart headband device, providing real-time health insights and actionable recommendations.

 ## ✨ Features
 - 📱 **Modern UI with Jetpack Compose**